flipcoder/midimech/README.md

 ## Setup

-- First create a virtual midi device with LoopMidi.
-Then set your DAW to use loopmidi instead of the linnstrument.
+- First create a midi loopback device.
+You can do this easily with LoopMidi on Windows or using "Audio MIDI Setup / MIDI Studio" on Mac.
+Then set your DAW to use this device instead of the linnstrument.
 Make sure the virtual device you set up has "loopmidi" in its device name, since this is how its detected by the program.

 - Set your LinnStrument to use ChPerRow mode.
 (Or alternatively, see the section *MPE* for getting the full MPE mode working).